CyphrRiot/ArchRiot/plan.md

 🔄 **CURRENT STATUS (POST v2.10.3):**

-**Secure Boot functionality is IMPLEMENTED but DISABLED** - All Phase 1 code is in place and functional, but the user prompt is disabled via `if false &&` condition in `orchestrator/orchestrator.go:212`.
-This allows other system fixes to be deployed while Secure Boot undergoes further testing.
+**Secure Boot functionality is RE-ENABLED** - All Phase 1 code is in place and the user prompt has been re-activated by removing the `if false &&` condition in `orchestrator/orchestrator.go:212`.
+Users will now see Secure Boot prompts during installation.

 **SECURE BOOT CONTINUATION ARCHITECTURE:**